-Lectures: The lecture period will be from 5:40 - 6:45 PM every Tuesday.
-During the first few class meetings the lectures may be longer because we will be reviewing machine tool operation and safety.
-Make every effort to attend these lectures as it will be difficult to make them up.
+Lectures: The lecture period will be from 12:40 - 1:45 pm every Monday.
+During the first few class meetings the lectures will be two to three hours long because we will be reviewing machine tool operation and safety.
+Make every effort to attend these lectures as it will be almost impossible to make them up.